 Covalent bonding occurs when two or more atoms share electrons in order for each atom to achieve a stable electronic configuration.
 Covalent bonds can be formed between atoms of the same type, or between atoms of different types.
 The simplest example of covalent bonding occurs when two hydrogen atoms combine to form a hydrogen molecule.

 In a hydrogen molecule, two hydrogen atoms share their electrons to form a covalent bond

 Covalent bonding occurs in a number of elemental substances.
 In some elements, the covalent bonds can have a number of different configurations.
 As a result, different forms of the same element are created that can have very different properties.
 These variants are known as allotropes.
-Allotropism is the the property of some chemical elements to exist in two or more different forms in the same physical state (i.e. as a solid, liquid or gas).
+Allotropism is the the term used to describe the ability of some chemical elements - carbon, for example - to exist in two or more different forms in the same physical state (i.e. as a solid, liquid or gas).

 Well known allotropes of the element carbon include diamond and graphite.
 These allotropes have very different properties.
 In diamond, each carbon atom shares its four outer electrons with four other carbon atoms to create a crystalline structure like the one illustrated below.

 The crystalline structure of diamond – an allotrope of carbon

 The animation above was created using VESTA (Visualization for Electronic and STructural Analysis), a software package developed by Koichi Momma and Fujio Izumi that is distributed free of charge for academic, scientific, educational, and non-commercial use.